 A Knife Edge with 360 Degree Views

 Ueno Mura has a plethora of outdoor offerings and to the village’s credit they have published a comprehensive free guide map which includes many of the hikes in the area available here or at the michi no eki along the main road.
 The round trip to Mt.
-Kasamaruyama takes 3–4 hours and includes spectacular 360 degree views of the surrounding township.
-Getting to the trail head necessitates using a car, taxi or walking 60 minutes (4 km) along an unnamed road which runs north of route 299 just before the Fubo Tunnel 父母トンネル.
-Heading out from the car park the trail crosses a small river and follows a little used access road for around 500 meters.
+Kasamaruyama takes 3–4 hours and includes spectacular 360-degree views of the surrounding township.
+Getting to the trailhead necessitates using a car, taxi, or walking 60 minutes (4 km) along an unnamed road that runs north of Route 299 just before the Fubo Tunnel 父母トンネル.
+Heading out from the car park, the trail crosses a small river and follows a little-used access road for around 500 metres.
 The path then enters a sheltered broadleaf forest where you are welcomed by a chorus of humming cicadas and the occasional leech.
-Some trail erosion makes the going a little tough to but after climbing for an hour you reach Jizoutoge Pass 地蔵峠 which intersects with another forestry road.
-For the next 30 minutes you remain on the ridge climbing towards the pre-summit viewing point.
-Near the top some ropes are judiciously placed which are gladly received.
-From here you have a line of sight towards the Ueno Sky Bridge 上野スカイブリッジ and Osutaka Ridge.
-After another five minutes you finally come to the true summit (1,189 m) where a small shrine has been erected.
-The final loop back to the car park takes around 90 minutes and again some sections are roped for a safe descent.
+Some trail erosion makes the going a little tough, but after climbing for an hour, you reach Jizoutoge Pass 地蔵峠 which intersects with another forestry road.
+For the next 30 minutes, you remain on the ridge climbing towards the pre-summit viewing point.
+Some ropes are judiciously placed near the top, which are gladly received.
+From here, you have a line of sight towards the Ueno Sky Bridge 上野スカイブリッジ and Osutaka Ridge.
+After another five minutes, you finally reach the true summit (1,189 m) where a small shrine has been erected.
+The final loop back to the car park takes around 90 minutes, and again, some sections are roped for a safe descent.